SARA (雏妓) Movie Review | by tiffanyyong.com

 Most people might be watching this film because of its R ratings or even because of the news that Charlene Choi had sex scenes in this film.
 If you hoping for another 50 Shades, you might be disappointed.
 Or else, I was pleasantly surprised by the topic the film touched on and how the issue was addressed.

 The film featured three different types of women and how they dealt with life.
-While Sara’s mum tried to escape from reality and pretend all was well when Sara was raped by the stepfather; Sara used sex to fight for what she want.
+While Sara’s mum tried to escape from reality and pretend all was well when Sara was raped by the stepfather; she used sex to fight for what she want.
 Meanwhile, in Thailand, Dok-My (Sunadcha Tadrabiab), the underaged sex worker used sex to trade for the survival of her family…

 I find it interesting how the film used chronological flashback to bring out Sara’s childhood story (Although it’s a bit confusing at times), as well as her gradual realisation that she could have been a child sex worker, just like Dok-My.
 The film is also a reflection of today’s society, how many of us have been “selling” ourselves in exchange or to achieve a certain goal?
 It might not be sex, but what about our pride, ego or even our integrity?